emard/roomba-wifi/README.md

 Wifi remote control interface for the iRobot Roomba vacuum cleaner.

-telnet to roomba IP should display something like this:
+telnet to roomba IP while it is charging, it should display something like this:

     telnet 192.168.0.2
     Trying 192.168.0.2...